 Strong flavors like smoked bacon, miso and Dijon mustard pair well with turnips as do spicy and creamy sauces, such as horseradish.

 Try roasting peeled turnips with olive oil, dried herbs, salt and pepper until tender.
 Use a hot oven 400- 425 degrees F, and turn occasionally until browned in places and tender when pierced with a fork.
 Drizzle hot turnips with Balsamic vinegar and sprinkle with chopped parsley.

 Toss cubes of hot steamed turnips with minced garlic cooked in olive oil.
 Add in salt, pepper, chopped thyme and grated Parmesan, and serve immediately.
-Serve with roasted chicken and chopped winter salad.
+Serve with Crispy Skin Chicken Thighs, roasted spatchcock chicken and chopped winter salad.

 Can you eat them raw?